gitxxyl/chess-bot/README.md

 # chess-bot
 A discord bot to play chess.
-Badly written, in desperate need of refactoring.
+Supports singleplayer mode (against stockfish) and multiplayer mode (against other users).